Manual Installation

 – ClusterControl CMON controller.clustercontrol-notifications

-– ClusterControl notification module, if you would like to integrate with third-party tools like PagerDuty and Slack.clustercontrol-ssh
+– ClusterControl notification module, to forward alarms and notifications to third-party tools like PagerDuty and Slack.clustercontrol-ssh

-– ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.clustercontrol-cloud
+– ClusterControl web-based SSH module, to access the host via SSH directly from ClusterControl GUI.clustercontrol-cloud

-– ClusterControl cloud module, if you would like to manage your cloud instances directly from ClusterControl UI.clustercontrol-proxy
+– ClusterControl cloud module, to integrate with your cloud providers from ClusterControl GUI.clustercontrol-proxy

-– ClusterControl controller proxying service for ClusterControl Operations Center.clustercontrol-clud
+– ClusterControl controller proxying service for ClusterControl web user interface (GUI).clustercontrol-kuber-proxy

-– ClusterControl cloud file manager module, if you would like to upload and download backups from cloud storage.
+– ClusterControl cloud file manager module, to upload and download backups from cloud storage.
 It requiresclustercontrol-cloud

 .s9s-tools